In a Nutshell:

 Especially nice is the dosing strength option, which allows you to select from among five settings (very mild, mild, normal, strong, and very strong).
 Of course, we like ‘em strong, and just set to max and forget, but everyone’s tastes are different, and it’s quite nice to have that level of flexibility.

 We also like the fact that when this machine detects something a miss, the entire LCD screen glows an angry red, which is guaranteed to get your attention.
-Adding to its user friendliness is the fact that atop the glowing red, are indicators telling you exactly what’s got the machine unhappy.
+Adding to its user-friendliness is the fact that atop the glowing red, are indicators telling you exactly what’s got the machine unhappy.
 Nice touch!

 The Milk Frother